 Floodwater is known for causing mold growth.
 Mold can spread quickly on ceiling tiles, wood, paint and wallpaper, insulation, drywall, carpets, upholstery, and even dust.
 The mold growth not just affects health but it makes your property look dingy.

 Black mold growth is another outcome of water damage.
 It can lead to chronic coughing and sneezing, irritation of the eyes, mucous membranes of the nose and throat, and rashes on the skin.
 Hence, black mold can be very dangerous to your health.
+For this reason, contacting a mold remediation specialist is recommended.

 Pests and Bug Infestation